zacharyelston/rrmcpy/IMPLEMENTATION-ROADMAP.md

    - Integration test coverage > 60%
    - Zero failing tests in CI

-## Milestone Review Points
+## Conclusion

-Regular review points will be scheduled to assess progress and adjust plans:

-1. **End of v1.0.0**: Evaluate architectural decisions and adjust if needed
-2. **End of v1.1.0**: Review service design patterns and consistency
-3. **End of v1.2.0**: Evaluate tool and resource API design
-4. **End of v1.3.0**: Comprehensive quality review before release

-This roadmap provides a structured approach to refactoring rrmcpy while staying true to our design philosophy of fighting complexity and building maintainable software.
+This roadmap provides a structured approach to transforming rrmcpy into a robust, well-designed Redmine MCP server.
+By starting with critical bug fixes and then simplifying the architecture, we ensure both immediate functionality and long-term maintainability.
+Throughout the process, we'll adhere to our design philosophy of fighting complexity to create a system that's easy to understand, maintain, and extend.